netxms/netxms-doc/admin/installation.rst

 ---------------------------------------

 Windows Agent installer (named nxagent-VERSION.exe, for example nxagent-0.2.20.exe), has various command line options for unattended installation.
+Installation will ignore any configuration file options (/CONFIGENTRY, /NOSUBAGENT, /SERVER, /SUBAGENT) if config file already exists or if /CENTRALCONFIG option is used.
 These options are following:

 .. list-table::
    :header-rows: 1